-Caroline Marchal, award-winning lead game designer of Heavy Rain, explained to us: ‘story — the need to know what happens next — is, above anything else, the greatest incentive to keep playing’.
+Caroline Marchal, award-winning game designer and creative director of Interior Night, explained to us: ‘story — the need to know what happens next — is, above anything else, the greatest incentive to keep playing’.

 John Walker said in 2011 that the industry was ‘still years away from its 1984, its Slaughterhouse 5, its Annie Hall’.
 We don’t think so.
 In today’s growing industry, how do developers, writers and studios ensure they are delivering better, more engaging and progressive stories?

 Our industry paper explores three key narrative strategies:

 1) Everyone in development needs to think like a storyteller –